FarzadP292/Graph-transformer-for-semantic-labeling/README.md

-# Graph-transformer-for-semantic-labeling

-Code for semantic role labeling with graph transformers.

-Final project of the "Deep Learning For Natural Language Processing" course at EPFL, Fall 2021.

-Group members: Farzad Pourkamali and Babak Rahmani.

-Supervised by: Alireza Mohammadshahi
+This project focuses on enhancing natural language inference (NLI) by integrating semantic role labeling (SRL) with graph-encoded transformers.
+It uses semantic structures to improve transformers' attention mechanisms, aiming to boost performance in tasks such as recognizing textual entailment (RTE).
+The project compares the graph-transformer model with vanilla transformers, demonstrating improved results on mismatched datasets like Multi-Genre NLI (MNLI).
+The code provides functionality for SRL parsing, data processing, and transformer training.